maleficca/OPL/README.md

 # TEST_5
 This program is kinda tricky, but once you understand it, you will get the general idea behind object programming.
 Think of 3 methods that are created at the start, as a "standalone" parts of code, made for one purpose (calculating sum, mean and displaying array values).
 The first two methods need a input variable (float[] tab) to run the calculations included in them.
 The 3rd method is a void type method, which means that it doesn't return any value like the previous ones.

 It's always a good idea in programming to create parts of code like that, if you're going to need them many times in throught your program.
+Usually if you're constantly repeating the same instruction lines in your code, you're probably doing something wrong.
+This way the code is much more "cleaner" and the debugging process is easier.